matthewKeville/bandcamp-scraper/README.md

 - **`bandcamp-scraper-models`** – Java library containing domain models that support serialization via Jackson.
 - **`bandcamp-scraper-core`** – Java library containing scraping logic and utilities.
 - **`bandcamp-scraper-cli`** – CLI wrapper for executing scrapes from the command line and dumping them into JSON.
 ---

+## 📐 Design & Architecture

+Explore the [v1.0.0 Design Documentation](docs/design.md) to understand the intended architecture and vision of the core library.

+---